Ntoskrnl.Exe High CPU Or Disk Usage On Windows 10

 How To

 We can use our computers more effectively if we have enough memory and processing power.
 The Ntoskrnl.Exe system file has been linked to memory leaks, high RAM usage, and CPU overutilization by a number of users.
-The BSOD issue, often known as the blue screen of death, is produced by memory dumps in extreme cases.

 What Is Ntoskrnl.Exe and What Is It Used For

-You’ve probably wondered how Windows 10 manages all our processes, especially those involving memory so well.
-It’s all down to Windows’ memory handler.
 For example, Ntoskrnl.Exe supplies the kernel and executive layers of the Windows NT operating system kernel space, and is directly responsible for many system services such as virtualization of hardware as well as the control of process and memory allocations.

 How To